noiseprotocol/noise_spec/noise.md

      payload is encrypted based on an ephemeral-ephemeral DH and also an ephemeral-static DH involving the recipient's static key pair.
-However, the binding between the recipient's alleged ephemeral public key and the recipient's static public key hasn't been verified, so the recipient's alleged ephemeral public key may have been forged by an active attacker.
+However, the binding between the recipient's alleged ephemeral public key and the recipient's static public key hasn't been verified by the sender, so the recipient's alleged ephemeral public key may have been forged by an active attacker.
 In this case, the attacker could later compromise the recipient's static private key to decrypt the payload.
 Note that a future version of Noise might include signatures, which could improve this security property, but brings other trade-offs.

  *   **4 = Encryption to a known recipient, weak forward secrecy if the sender's private key has been compromised.**  This payload is encrypted